Accumulated distribution definition

 Open positions definition

-Your open positions are the trades you have made that are still able to incur a profit or a loss.
-When a position is closed, all profits and losses are realised and the trade is no longer active.
+An open position is a trade which is still able to generate a profit or incur a loss.
+When a position is closed, all profits and losses are realised, and the trade is no longer active.
+Open positions can be either long or short – enabling you to profit from markets rising as well as falling.

 OTC trading definition